roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 )
 ```

-The extracted differences are plotted alongside the original and perturbed images:
+The extracted processed differences are plotted alongside the original and perturbed images:

 ```python